 Popular Career Options

 A master's degree in genetics can open the door to a number of career paths.
-They may also precede doctoral programs in a related field, including a medical doctorate.
+They may also precede doctoral programs in a similar field, including a MD degree.
 Career options for graduates include:

 - Molecular biologist